microsoft/presidio/docs/samples/python/text-analytics/index.md

 This document will demonstrate Presidio integration with Azure Text Analytics.

 ## Supported entity categories in the Text Analytics API
-Text Analytics supports multiple entity categories that can be returned by NER.
-NER runs a predictive model to identify and categorize named entities from an input document.
-NER latest version includes the ability to detect personal (PII) and health (PHI) information.
+Text Analytics supports multiple PII entity categories.
+The Text Analytics service runs a predictive model to identify and categorize named entities from an input document.
+The service's latest version includes the ability to detect personal (PII) and health (PHI) information.
 A list of all supported entities can be found in the [official documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/named-entity-types?tabs=personal).

 ## Prerequisites